opynfinance/GammaProtocol/docs/contracts-documentation/Oracle.md

 #### Return Values:

-- True if locking period is over, otherwise false
+- True if locking period is over, False if not

 ### Function `isDisputePeriodOver(address _asset, uint256 _expiryTimestamp) → bool public`

-check if dispute period is over
+check if the dispute period is over

 #### Parameters:

-- `_asset`: assets to query
+- `_asset`: asset address

-- `_expiryTimestamp`: expiry timestamp of otoken
+- `_expiryTimestamp`: expiry timestamp

 #### Return Values:

-- True if dispute period is over, otherwise false
+- True if dispute period is over, False if not

 ### Function `setAssetPricer(address _asset, address _pricer) external`

-set pricer for an asset
+sets the pricer for an asset

-can only be called by owner
+can only be called by the owner

 #### Parameters:

-- `_asset`: asset
+- `_asset`: asset address

 - `_pricer`: pricer address

 ### Function `setLockingPeriod(address _pricer, uint256 _lockingPeriod) external`

-set pricer locking period
+sets the locking period for a pricer

-this function can only be called by owner
+can only be called by the owner

 #### Parameters: